appelmoesgg/dodona/README.md

-# dodona
+# Dodona script loader + answers
-Bookmark to load the answers of dodona from this github
+A simple bookmark that loads the answers for dodona from this github New commits as soon as I can see the exercises